MikeDigitize/JSFundamentals/README.md

 console.log(a);
 ```

-At runtime the above example would attempt to call <code>b</code> as a function before the function is assigned as its value, resulting in an error.
+At runtime the above example would attempt to call <code>b</code> as a function before the function is assigned as its value, resulting in an error as at that time its value is undefined and therefore cannot be called as a function.

+### Hoisting and let and const

 Let and const are not hoisted like var and function.
 Take the following example: